 As of March of 2011, the Pew Center on the States reported that the three-year recidivism rate for released prisoners, on average, is 43.3% .
 In another highly-regarded study by the Bureau of Justice Statistics, the recidivism rate was reported to be 51.8% per three-year period following release .
 This means that 43.3%-51.8% of prisoners, on a national scale, will be rearrested and re-incarcerated within three years of release.
 This is in direct contrast with those who received an education while behind bars .

-Prisoners that attain an AA degree recidivate at a rate of 13.7%, while those with a Bachelor's degree recidivate at a rate of 5.6%, and those with a Master's degree recidivate at a rate of 0% !
-With such monumental reductions in recidivism – through comparatively inexpensive means – college-level education becomes the common sense answer to the cost of corrections and our nation's astronomical recidivism rate.
+Prisoners who attain an AA degree recidivate at a rate of 13.7%, Bachelor's degree 5.6%, and Master's degree 0% !
+With such monumental reductions in recidivism, through comparatively inexpensive means, college-level education becomes the common sense answer to correction's costs and our nation's astronomical recidivism rate.

-My personal experience, being a federal prisoner and a researcher, is that by obtaining an education my world has expanded geometrically.
-My mind is no longer limited by a lack of knowledge.
+My personal experience, being a federal prisoner and a researcher, is that by obtaining an education my world has opened.
+My mind is no longer constrained by self-imposed limits.
 And even my goals and ideals have modified.
-I perceive my formal education, most of which has taken place inside prison, as a form of re-socialization or even anticipatory socialization.
-Education molded me into the man that I am today.
-And although I still reside in a federal prison, I believe I have been enlightened to the point where I am no longer a slave to the criminal mindset.
+I very much see the education that I've obtained, which was gained overwhelmingly inside prison, as a form of re-socialization or even anticipatory socialization.
+It simply prepared me to be the man that I am today; albeit still in a federal prison, though enlightened and completely removed from the criminal mindset.

-With good skills and education – solid vocational training at the very least or, even better, an advanced degree – released -prisoners can overcome a prison record.
-In fact – and this is the good news – 75% of college-educated ex-prisoners are able to surmount the stigma of their criminal record to find stable employment .
+Benefit to the prisoner aside, with good skills and education - solid vocational training at the very least or, even better, an advanced degree - released prisoners can overcome a prison record.
+In fact - and this is the good news - 75% of college-educated ex-prisoners are able to surmount the stigma of their criminal record to find stable employment .
 This is a big step in the direction of getting out of prison and staying out.
 It is also a step towards making amends to society through law-abiding citizenship, productive work, and paying taxes.

 Prison education is a controversial topic.
-On one side of the issue are the feelings of the American public, feelings which question why a prisoner should receive an education while they have to pay for their kids' education and their own.
-On the other side is hard scientific evidence.
+On one side of the issue are the feelings of the American public.
+Feelings which question why a prisoner should receive an education while they have to pay for their kids' education and their own.
+On the other side is scientifically-based fact.
 It is a proven fact that education reduces recidivism.
 This has been thoroughly cited throughout this paper.
-In the end, the American people will have to make a decision: continue to pay for the increasing number of prisoners through more taxes and reduced funding for other social institutions or educate the nation's prisoners to reduce recidivism rates.
+In the end, the American people will have to make a decision: continue to pay for the increasing incarcerated numbers through more taxes and reduced funding for other social institutions or educate the nation's prisoners to reduce recidivism rates.

 1-Gerald G. Gaes, "The Impact of Prison Education Programs on Post-Release Outcomes," Reentry Roundtable on Education (2008)